 In any case, you need to measure the width, length and height of your space and compare it to the minimum space requirements of every golf simulator you look at.

 The average space requirements for full golf simulator setups tend to be around 12 feet wide, 9 feet high and 15 feet deep.
-Whether you want to use your simulator outdoors or indoors, your space should be able to easily accommodate this.
+Whether you want to use your simulator outdoors or indoors, your space should be able to accommodate this.
 Truth be told, ceiling height tends to be an issue for many people.

 2. Portability